cb7754/QuickBooks-Desktop-Library/README.md

-Please see the README.doc file for a detaild explanation of QBooksLib
+Please see the README.doc file for a detailed explanation of QBooksLib